MetalnAlloys/ICS-simulation/README.md

 ### VyOS
 VyOS is used as primary router in this project

-A VyOS VM in gns3 can be created as a gns3 template if you did not follow the quick setup or want more control.
+A VyOS VM in gns3 can be created as a gns3 template if you did not follow the quick setup or want more control over its deployment.
 Follow the instruction on https://docs.vyos.io/en/equuleus/installation/virtual/gns3.html#requirements.
+Go to this link for easy instructions on how to deploy VyOS in GNS3 https://docs.vyos.io/en/latest/installation/virtual/gns3.html

 After creating a VM from the VyOS image, it will require some configuration to work.
 VyOS looks for a config.boot file to load after it starts.
 A config script is provided in the services/vyos directory.
 The script can simply executed on a fresh VyOS install and it will configure everything for this project.